JADcooler/bitcoin/ecc/methodology.md

 ## MAIN_F update where it receives blocks -- DONE
 ##	-> validate -- DONE
 ##		-> merkleroot, block reward, sum of fees of txns -- DONE
-##	-> uses transactions inside the block txns to update UTXOs.txt -- IN PROGRES
+##	-> uses transactions inside the block txns to update UTXOs.txt -- IN PROGRESS (UTXOs.txt new txn addition pending, existing inputs referenced deletion completed)
 ##	-> python reset to have UTXO.tmp use for mempool -- DONE
 ##	-> Replay tx input deletion of mempool in UTXO.tmp
 ##		-> Show and disregard newly discovered invalid inputs
 ## CODE CLEANUP Import common functions from a py avoid duplicates - HOLD

+## CHECK PLACES WHERE AMOUNT USED IS VALIDATED -- DONE
+it's important to validate transactions such that input - output amount is positive
+## VALIDATE AMOUNT USED IN validateTr -- DONE

+## ADD BLOCK_HASH : STR( TXNS) IN BLOCKHEADERS.txt

 leave rest of unmined tx from mempool to be in mempool [MAINB]
 ## leave rest of unmined tx from mempool to be in mempool [MAIN_F]